(tinctura Vinca rosea)

 In India, leaf extracts are also used for treating external wounds.
 It increases wound contraction and tensile strength along with antimicrobial activity.

-Over 130 constituents with an indole or dihydroindole structure; including the principal component vindoline; vincaleukoblastine (vinblastine), 22 - oxovincaleukoblastine (vineristine), reserpine, vincamine, alstonine, leurocristine, ajmalicine, vinine, vinomine, vinoxine, vintsine, leurosine.
+Over 130 constituents with an indole or dihydroindole structure; including the principal component vindoline; vincaleukoblastine (vinblastine), 22 - oxovincaleukoblastine (vineristine), reserpine, serpentine, vincamine, alstonine, leurocristine, ajmalicine, vinine, vinomine, vinoxine, vintsine, leurosine.